-- Lead Hazard Control Program (LHC) - Provides FREE or very low cost lead paint remediation and minor home repairs to qualifying properties located in Erie County including the City of Buffalo and the City of Lackawanna.
+- Lead Hazard Reduction Demonstration Program (LHRD) - Provides FREE or very low cost lead paint remediation and minor home repairs to qualifying properties located in Erie County including the City of Buffalo and the City of Lackawanna.

 Home Renovation, Repair and Painting

 Learn how to use Lead Safe Work Practices when remodeling, repairing or painting your home.
 Every year hundreds of children are diagnosed with lead poisoning due to exposure of lead hazards during home repairs and renovations.

 The Erie County Department of Health offers FREE classes on how to protect yourself and your family from being exposed to lead hazards while doing renovations in pre 1978 homes.
 Classes are open to the public and are offered monthly.
 Registration is required.

 Class Schedule & Registration: Lead Safe Work Practices Training for Homeowners

 Make sure they are certified in RRP!
 Contractors who perform renovation, repairs, and painting in pre 1978 housing need to have this certification and must take special precautions around paint that may contain lead.
 Be sure to ask your contractor about their certification(s).
 Under strict EPA rules that took effect on April 22, 2010, special certification is required for all home improvement activity in housing built before 1978 and in ANY child occupied facility.
 This rule, "Renovation, Repair and Painting (RRP)" is intended to ensure that any activity that disturbs paint in older housing is performed using lead-safe work practices.
 For more information visit the EPA "RRP" website or call 1-800-424-LEAD (5323).